Aadi-110i/Spreetail_/README.md

 ## AI Collaboration

-This project was developed in collaboration with **Antigravity (Gemini)**, an AI pair programming assistant.
+This project was developed in collaboration with Gemini, an AI pair programming assistant.
 AI was used for architectural scaffolding, complex logic implementation (anomaly detection engine), and drafting the design system.

 ##  Setup Instructions